mobb/databits_spr2019_eml_annotation/EML_2.2_annotations.md

 ### Annotation element structure
 All annotation nodes are defined as an XML type, so they have the same structure anywhere they appear in the EML record.
 Here is the basic structure.
-Sections below have more examples.
+Specific examples are below.

 ```xml
     <annotation>